Bevil Oaks, Texas: Law enforcement

 As of 2011, Bevil Oaks is served by the Jefferson County Sheriff's Office.
 Until 2011, Bevil Oaks was served by a City Marshal.
 Once an elected position that began circa 1967, it was converted to an appointed position in 1983.
 The first and only elected City Marshal was Herman Ritchie, who served from 1967 to 1983.
 Larry K. Arnold was the first appointed City Marshal and served from 1983 to 1985.

+Fire department

+Jefferson County Emergency Services District #1, which was established in 1991, has its station in Bevil Oaks.
+Bevil Oaks is in ESD 1's coverage area.